armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 management:
   endpoints:
     web:
-      # READ THE SECURITY WARNING ABOVE ON THIS!
+      # Read the security warning at the start of this section about what gets exposed!!
       exposure.include: health,info,aop-prometheus
 spinnaker:
   extensibility:
     plugins:
       Armory.ObservabilityPlugin:
-        # THIS Is absolutely required, though potentially redundant, otherwise the plugin won't start
         enabled: true
         version: 1.1.3
         # This is the basic configuration for prometheus to be enabled